Breast Cancer General Info

 Statistics: Most of the breast malignancies are adenocarcinomas, which make up more than 95% of breast cancers.

-Invasive ductal carcinoma (IDC): most common form of invasive breast cancer, making up 55% of breast cancer incidence upon diagnosis
+Invasive ductal carcinoma (IDC).
+This type breaks out of the milk ducts.
+It’s the most common form of invasive breast cancer, making up 55% of breast cancer incidence upon diagnosis

 General: An uncommon type of invasive breast cancer.